 Buying real estate is great, but no one gets into it because it’s a fun hobby.
 Investing in real estate is a means to an end: wealth building.
 Over time, your property should gain serious equity and provide you with substantial income and (hopefully) appreciation.
 Some investors choose to hold onto their investments indefinitely.
 Some will simply hold onto cash-flowing properties forever with no intention of getting rid of them.

 However, in your investing career, you will most likely elect to get rid of one or more of your properties for various reasons.
 Choosing the best strategy for exiting your real estate investment is just as important as deciding which one to buy.
-This chapter will give you a broad overview of the various exit strategies you can use in your investment career.

 Traditional selling with a real estate agent